nuxeo-sandbox/nuxeo-webpage-archiver/README.md

 Last but not least, we stringly recommend using the `-q` parameter.

 Here is an example of custom contribution added to the "XML Extension" in a Studio project.
-It just asks the PDF to be built in `Landscape` mode (instead of the default `Portrait`):
+It just asks the PDF to be built in `Landscape` mode (instead of the default `Portrait`) and `Letter` size (instead of the default value, `À4`):

 ```xml
 <extension